Springtime Festival Asynchronous Advent

 My goal as a debate judge is to create a fair and intellectually stimulating environment.
 I evaluate arguments impartially, emphasizing logic, evidence, and adaptability.
 Through valuable feedback, I aim to contribute to the growth and development of all debaters involved.

 A little bit about me: I coach for Millburn High School in New Jersey.
-I completed on the circuit in high school and college.
+I competed on the circuit in high school and college.

 Overall: You can be nice and a good debater. :)